Featured Interview in Chicago Jazz Magazine:

 “Think of the infectious charm and musical wit of ‘Three Guys Named Louis’ – Armstrong, Prima and Jordan.
 Their upbeat approach personified.” – Jazz Times

 Today, Powers has further matured in both voice and approach.
 While he still revels in a swingin’-hard, wild jazz romp, (“Powers sings, mugs, scats and fairly bounces off the stage” – L.A.
 Jazz Scene), he’s equally at home immersed in the most poignant ballad or “saloon song.”
-In fact, a new album is currently in the works, (Wayne’s first in over 20 years), with a focus on that genre.
+The clear evidence is found in Wayne’s first new album in 25 years, “If Love Were All,” (Kabockie Records KCD-1031, KLP2-1031), in which he largely focuses on “The heartbreak and joy of that personal yet universal saga of love lost and love found.”

 Whatever the style – up, down or sideways, Wayne is known for his rare ability to convey musical and emotional authenticity in every tune he sings – and he wouldn’t have it any other way.

 Powers explains, “I’m so very blessed to have met, known and even worked with some of the genuine greats in jazz.
-The core wisdom they all shared in one way or another, however, was best summed up by the great Carmen McRae.
-One special night in her dressing room between shows, she confided to me, ‘If it ain’t the truth, it ain’t worth messin’ with.’”
+The common thread is the core wisdom they all shared with me in one way or another.
+It was best summed up by the great Carmen McRae.
+One special night in her dressing room between shows, she confided to me in her trademark direct manner, ‘If it ain’t the truth, it ain’t worth messin’ with.’“